birnadam/manage-your-chill/Docs/Project-Whitepaper.md

 * build the single chiller component
 * build a nice graph utility for the single chiller component.
 * build a setting page for user settings. specifically setting your account info and notification settings like phone number.
-* build a over and under temperatue Alarm settings page.
+* build a over and under temperature Alarm settings page.
-*
+* create a virtual chiller program which generates fake chiller data to demo the front end.